Kunstmaan/KunstmaanBundlesStandardEdition/README.md

 3) Generating your starting point
 ---------------------------------

 First of, generate the bundle for your website.
-Replace ```MyProject``` and ```WebsiteBundle``` with your own namespace and bundle name.

-    app/console kuma:generate:bundle --namespace="MyProject\\WebsiteBundle" --dir=src
+    app/console kuma:generate:bundle

 Next up, generate the default website setup.
-Again replace ```MyProject``` and ```WebsiteBundle``` with the ones used above and replace ```myproject_``` with your preferred prefix (used in database tables)

-    app/console kuma:generate:default-site --namespace="MyProject\\WebsiteBundle" --prefix="myproject_"
+    app/console kuma:generate:default-site

 To get started with Behat tests, you can generate custom tests for your admin interface by running the following.
-Again, please replace the values.

-    app/console kuma:generate:admin-tests --namespace="MyProject\\WebsiteBundle"
+    app/console kuma:generate:admin-tests

-For a default implementation, you can also generate a news area using the ArticleBundle.

-    app/console kuma:generate:article --namespace="MyProject\\WebsiteBundle" --entity=News --prefix="myproject_" --dummydata

 Now that all your code is generated, let's make sure all frontend assets are available

     bower install
     npm install
     grunt build
-    app/console assets:install web
+    app/console assets:install
     app/console assetic:dump

 And create the database and fill it using the fixtures